PartyWumpus/C-to-befunge93/README.md

 - No K&R function support because it seems annoying to implement, and it's irrelevant anyways
 - It's not particularly good
 - Most qualifiers like volatile, inline etc are silently ignored for now
-- TODO: figure out how the hell automated tests are going to work

 ### Intentional Limitations
 Many invalid C programs will be accepted and will instead just have undefined behaviour.
 It's easier to develop this way, if a little silly, just make sure to check your C code is actually sanely compilable with gcc or something.